Ultimate Ultimate 1995: History

-Ultimate Ultimate 1995 featured an eight-man tournament with the winner receiving $150,000.
+Ultimate Ultimate 1995 was a 2-year anniversary event, featuring an eight-man tournament composed primarily of champions and finalists from the UFC's first seven events, with the winner receiving $150,000.
 The event also featured two alternate fights, which were not shown on the live pay-per-view broadcast.

 The tournament had no weight classes, or weight limits.
 Each match had no rounds, but a 15-minute time limit was imposed for the quarterfinal and an 18-minute time limit for semi-final round matches in the tournament.

 The finals of the tournament had a 27-minute time limit and, if necessary, a three-minute overtime.

 Ultimate Ultimate 1995 was also the first UFC event to feature judges, who would score the bouts in the event of a draw.

 The referee for the night was 'Big' John McCarthy.

 Dan Severn won the tournament by defeating Oleg Taktarov.

 Six of the nine fights ended by submission.
 The other three ended by Unanimous Decision (The Semi-finals and The Finals).